yungcheeze/exahype/README.md

 I assume that the ExaHyPE release repository is checked out to ~/git/ExaHyPE-Release.

 1) Update the guidebook
-- Change into the directory holding your guidebook and build the pdf.
+- Change into the directory holding your guidebook and build with make release

+  The release target builds the PDF without annotations.

 - Copy the PDF over:
   cp guidebook.pdf ~/git/ExaHyPE-Release